kirillzyusko/house-number-ocr/README.md

-# house-number-ocr
+# Description

-This project was created to recognize house numbers using a camera.
+This project was created for recognizing house numbers using a camera.
-The goal of this project was to launch [own neural network](https://github.com/kirillzyusko/deeplearning/blob/master/4/lab.ipynb), created via Python, and run it in react-native.
+The goal of this project was to launch [own neural network](https://github.com/kirillzyusko/deeplearning/blob/master/4/lab.ipynb), created via Python in react-native.

 # Screenshots